Meet our Dignity Health Chandler Regional Medical Center team.

 President & Chief Executive Officer

-Mark F. Slyter is the President and CEO of Dignity Health’s East Valley hospitals which include Mercy Gilbert Medical Center and Chandler Regional Medical Center.
+Mark F. Slyter is the President and CEO of Dignity Health’s Arizona East Valley market which includes Mercy Gilbert Medical Center and Chandler Regional Medical Center.

 Prior to joining Dignity Health, Mark was President and CEO of General Health System / Baton Rouge General, a three-hospital system with 686 beds, two regional-referral and academic-medical-center campuses, a rehabilitation facility, and clinics.
 During his tenure, Baton Rouge General Mid-City Hospital transformed into a post-acute specialty campus, improved operating margins, reduced costs, and achieved high patient-satisfaction and employee-engagement scores.

-Prior to joining General Health System, Mark was president and chief executive officer at Mississippi Baptist Health Systems, in Jackson, Miss., where he enhanced operating margins and efficiencies while dramatically increasing patient satisfaction.
+Mark was also president and chief executive officer at Mississippi Baptist Health Systems, in Jackson, Miss., where he enhanced operating margins and efficiencies while dramatically increasing patient satisfaction.
 He has led both start-up academic medical centers and established major teaching hospitals that annually trained more than 500 medical students, residents, fellows, nurses, technologists, and other healthcare professionals.